 After federal student loans, the other options are private parent, private student, or federal Parent PLUS loans.
 Private student loans almost always require a co-signer because students typically don’t have the credit history to qualify on their own.
 Whoever co-signs is liable for the loan.
 Private loans also don’t offer the same payment flexibilities that federal student loans do, such as income-driven repayment plans or subsidized interest.
 If you have stellar credit, they may come with a lower interest rate, but they can never be converted to a federal loan for access to different payment plans.
 On the other hand, Parent PLUS loans introduce a different set of risks.
 Parents must undergo a credit check, and with good credit history, you’re allowed to borrow up to the cost of attendance after grants and scholarships have been subtracted.
 The federal government won’t conduct an income analysis to see what you can handle—meaning parents can get underwater fast if they borrow every year or for multiple kids.
 So be sure to tread carefully.

 Analyze parent income and retirement information

-If you plan to borrow parent loans and pay them back yourself, analyze the reliability of your job, partner’s job, and retirement savings.
+If you plan to borrow parent loans and pay them back yourself, analyze the reliability of your job, your partner’s job, and retirement savings.
 If things are reliable and on track, then borrowing might make sense.
-As a guideline, SavingForCollege.com recommends not to borrow more than your annual salary in total for all your students to afford the payments over 10 years.
+As a guideline, SavingForCollege.com recommends not borrowing more than your annual salary in total for all your students to afford the payments over 10 years.